Proposal for a

 the request of the European Parliament or of a Member State, shall immediately inform

-thereof the European Parliament and the Council, thereof including information on
+thereof the European Parliament and the Council,

 infringement proceedings that are underway or will be brought against the evaluated

-Member State. (covers AM 266 SD)
+Member State. (covers AM 266 SD).

 Article 24